Video Game Addiction is an Official Mental Health Diagnosis but Treatment is Hard to Find

 “Perhaps their school functioning is suffering and that has serious long-term consequences, right?
 That can change what college you get into or if you even get into a college which can change your career," Iowa State Psychology Professor Douglas Gentile said.

-Gentile has studied gaming addiction for decades, he think when people excessively play video games despite the consequences they fall under the category of an impulse disorder.
+Gentile has studied gaming addiction for decades, he thinks when people excessively play video games despite the consequences they fall under the category of an impulse disorder.

 "Were you know you should do your homework, but you just can’t stop playing.
 Where you know you should go to be but just one more level.
 So, you’re not able to manage that impulse," Gentile said.